 The research proposal is the most important part of your application.
 To prepare a competitive proposal, follow the proposal outline and application instructions carefully.
 Everyone who applies for URA and SURF awards should use the proposal outline as a guide and prepare a response to each section.
 However, since the nature of research varies among the sciences, humanities, and social sciences, please adapt the outline to your project and field of study.
 Sample proposals may be viewed at the Hamel Center office, 209 Hood House.

 Many undergraduates are overwhelmed when they sit down to write the first draft of a research proposal, and for good reason.
 It's a task most students do not tackle until graduate school.
 Rest assured.
 You will have many resources to draw on as you craft your proposal; you need only take advantage of them.

 We strongly encourage you to attend a workshop as you prepare your application.
 See when the next proposal writing workshop takes place >>

 Once you've written a draft of your proposal, you can obtain a critical review from your faculty mentor, a Hamel Center staff member, or an advisor at the University Writing Center.
 For assistance from Hamel Center staff, contact us at (603) 862-4323 or stop by Hood House 209 to make an appointment.
-For help from the UNH Writing Center, stop by Room 7, Hamilton Smith Hall, or call (603) 862-3272.
-When you visit, bring a copy of the UROP proposal outline along with a draft of your UROP grant proposal.
+For help from the UNH Writing Center, stop by room 329 in the Dimond Library, or call (603) 862-3272.
+NOTE: If you visit the Writing Center, bring a copy of the Hamel Center proposal outline along with a draft of your research proposal.

 - Maintain contact: Consult with your faculty mentor as you prepare your proposal.